Alfresco/docs-alfresco/content-services/latest/admin/query-accelerator.md

 | ------- | -------- | -------- | --------- | ------------ | --------- | ------------- |
 | 918     | 3        | 24       | demo2     | Egmont       | true      | true          |

-## Query Sets and Transaction Meta-Data Queries (TMDQ)
+## Query sets and TMDQ queries

-Here we give an example of how to create a Query Set to replace a TMDQ.
+Here we give an example of how to create a query set to replace a TMDQ.

 The following TMDQ selects all documents (cm:content) which have a dublincore aspect (cm:dublincore), a publisher (cm:publisher) equal to 'Hachette Livre' and a type (cm:type) equal to 'Action'.